ostapneko/gratte-papier/README.md

 `make`

-The executable will be in the `bin` directory of the project folder
+The executables will be in the `bin` directory of the project folder